-Throughout the year, the houses compete to earn the most points.
-Students can earn points for things such as attendance, progress, sport, poetry, games etc. We want every student to develop the character, grit and determination to enable them to compete and experience what it feels like to be part of a successful team as well as getting first hand experiences of camaraderie and team spirit.
-Success and participation is celebrated in the house assembles, which take place every half term.
+We continue to be passionate about our house system.
+The aim is to build teamwork, confidence and community through competition.
+Every student is a member of one of the houses and competes to earn points for their house.
+Students can earn points for things such as attendance, progress, sport, poetry, games etc. We want every student to develop the character, grit and determination to enable them to compete and experience what it feels like to be part of a successful team as well as getting first-hand experiences of camaraderie and team spirit.